Day 1

 Summing it up, be persistent to learn, know that you are not always right, listen to other people and make searches from different sources, be okay with criticism, learn how to learn better by yourself without a guidance.

 Now our other topic is avoiding overconfidence.
 We are finally introduced with the term "left/right brain".
 At the end, we should be actively using the both and there is nothing like right-brained people or left-brained people.
 It's about how you think, you can change it.
+"The right hemisphere, it turns out, is vitally important in getting onto the right track and doing reality checks."

 Left-centered focused mode will help you to solve problems by recalling the knowledge that you already had.
 But it can ignore the fact that the conclusion we came does not make any sense.
+"That's the problem with the focused, left-hemisphere-leaning mode of analysis.
+It provides for an analytical and upbeat approach.
+But abundant research evidence suggests that there is a potential for rigidity, dogmatism, and egocentricity."

 Left-centered focused mode may cause you to make minor mistakes and still believe that you are right, question should be wrong!
 But if you check the answer and analyze it, you will see how silly mistake you've made and it looks totally nonsense.